MRCIEU/GLU/README.md

 outdir  | Directory where derived CGM characteristics data files should be stored.
 Default is `inDir`. nightstart      | Time night period starts (HH:MM).
 Default is 23:00. daystart        | Time day period starts (HH:MM).
-Default is 06:30. save    |       Set to `TRUE` to save derived (resampled) CGM data. freq    |       Frequency between time points in CGM data (minutes).
-Default is 5 minutes. impute  |       Use simple imputation method (see paper). hypothreshold   | Threshold between hypoglycaemia and euglycemia, to overide the defaults hyperthreshold  | Threshold between euglycemia and hyperglycaemia, to overide the defaults timeformat      | Time format in CGM data.
+Default is 06:30. dayPeriodStartTime	| Day period start time (HH:MM).
+Default is `nightstart`. firstvalid	| Use hour and minutes of the first valid glucose time points as the day period start time. save    |       Set to `TRUE` to save derived (resampled) CGM data. saveevents	| Save summary variables of each individual event, rather than just the averages for each day and across days. freq    |       Frequency between time points in CGM data (minutes).
+Default is 5 minutes. impute_approximal  |       Use approximal imputation method (see paper). impute_other_day	| Use other day imputation method (see paper). hypothreshold   | Threshold between hypoglycaemia and euglycemia, to overide the defaults hyperthreshold  | Threshold between euglycemia and hyperglycaemia, to overide the defaults timeformat      | Time format in CGM data.
 Default='%d/%m/%y %H:%M:%S' (format for Medtronic ipro2 data).